ixxeL2097/prompt-shell/README.md

 ## Install

-Fish shell is very useful and friendly.
+Fish is a smart & user-friendly command line shell for Linux, macOS, and the rest of the family.
 You can download it and customize it looking at this link :

 - https://fishshell.com/